adalfarus/aplustools/README.md

 # Create message handlers for server and client
 encoder = ClientMessageHandler(prot)

-# Make a connection using the client host and chosen port
+# Make a connection using the clients host and chosen port
 connection = None

 decoder = ServerMessageHandler(connection, prot)